Heart & Vascular Awards & Recognition

 Becker's Hospital Review 100 Great Heart Programs List

-For the second year in a row, Becker’s Hospital Review named UVA Health’s Heart & Vascular Center to its list of 100 hospitals and health systems with great heart programs.
-The 2024 award highlights UVA Health's commitment to delivering expert, comprehensive care to our heart patients.
-Becker’s described UVA Health’s Heart & Vascular Center as a renowned facility and “a pioneer in cardiovascular research, participating in clinical trials and innovative studies to improve patient outcomes.”
+For the third year in a row, Becker’s Hospital Review named UVA Health’s Heart & Vascular Center to its list of 100 hospitals and health systems with great heart programs.
+The 2025 award again highlights UVA Health's commitment to delivering expert, comprehensive care to our heart patients.
+Becker’s recognizes UVA Health’s Heart & Vascular Center "deep clinical expertise and nationally recognized outcomes."

 Press Ganey HX Pinnacle of Excellence Award